We issue addresses in our District, including registering new developments and approving changes to existing addresses.

 We advise you to think carefully before proposing names that are difficult to spell or pronounce.

 We will send you confirmation in writing of the new address.
 Please make sure you keep the confirmation in a safe place, as it is your only official documentation of the change.

 Addresses for new properties:

-Details of other fees can be found in our Street Naming and Numbering Policy
+Details of other fees can be viewed in the Street Naming and Numbering Policy.

 If you re-name your property, you will need to change the address on the Title Deeds.
 This can only be done by the owner, either via a solicitor or by using a form to ‘change the register’ available on the Land Registry website.
 If you fail to do this, you may experience problems when you want to sell or re-mortgage the property.